Songs to learn musical intervals

 Want to submit a new song for this page?

 If you have suggestions for new songs to include, please go to the Interval Song Examples forum and post a comment.

 Each song includes a link to a video example hosted on YouTube, with the sole purpose of providing a musical excerpt to illustrate each interval.
 If you feel that your copyright has been infringed by one of the video examples, please contact YouTube to have it removed from their website, and send us a notice so that we can delete the infringing material from the list.

 Song lists are great, ear training is even better!

 Using famous songs to memorize intervals is a fantastic way to get acquainted with intervals in a fast and easy way.
 But that method has limits.
 At some point, you will need to know be able to recognize intervals instantly, almost instinctively.
 This can only be achieved with ear training.

-EarMaster includes over 2000 ear training exercises for musicians of all levels.
-It is a very effective software tool used by thousands of music schools, universities and conservatories around the globe.
-It's completely free to try, so you can get started right away with improving your musical ear:
+EarMaster includes 2500 ear training exercises for musicians of all levels.
+It is a very effective tool used by thousands of music schools, universities and conservatories around the globe.
+A free version is available on Windows, Mac and iPad, so you can get started right away with improving your musical ear: